 There are a number of popular towns and tourist attractions within easy reach of the site.
-Mansfield is a modern town and is home to a brilliant open-air market, as well as having a number of first class leisure facilities including sports centres and a new cinema, shopping, and eating multiplex.
+Mansfield is a modern town and is home to a brilliant open-air market, as well as having a number of first class leisure facilities including sports centres and a new cinema, shopping and eating multiplex – it is about a 40-minute drive from this campsite.

 Mansfield (15 miles)- At the heart of "Robin Hood Country", this bustling modern town boasts one of the largest open-air markets in the country.
 Entertainment ranges from the sub-tropical fun pool at Water Meadows Swimming Complex to the Multiplex cinema or shows at the Palace Theatre.